cplund8/cplund8.github.io/README.md

 ```

-Replacae `<package name>` with the name of the folder that houses the code for the simulation, and `<main class>` with the name of the main `.java` file.
+Replace `<package name>` with the name of the folder that houses the code for the simulation, and `<main class>` with the name of the main `.java` file.
 If there is only one `.java` file for the simulation code, that is the main file.
 If there is more than `.java` file, the main file is the file which contains the following text:

 ```java
 public static void main(